Zediocre/Akash-Pkt-Mining-Guide/README.md

 ## Akashlytics and Kepler

  - Download and install Akashlytics [Here](https://www.akashlytics.com/deploy).
- - Use your Kepler (Or compatible) wallets Memonics on Akash Deploy setup.
+ - Use your Kepler (Or compatible) wallets Memonics for Akash Deploy to sync.
- - Load your wallet with AKT ( 10 Recomended ).
+ - Load your Kepler wallet with AKT ( 10 Recomended ).

 ## Deploying On Akash